 What is the person’s communication style and how can you package the feedback accordingly?
 When in doubt, it’s best to simply state “I have some feedback for you, how would you like to receive it?”

 What is the best mode for your feedback?
-If it’s a quick shoutout, then an e-mail note to the whole team is great, but if it’s something more sensitive and thoughtful, a one-on-one discussion may be best.
+If it’s a quick shout-out for a job well done, then an email note to the whole team is great, but if it’s something more sensitive and thoughtful, a one-on-one discussion may be best.